arrayfire/arrayfire/docs/pages/using_on_osx.md

 ## CMake {#CMake}

 The CMake build system can be used to create ArrayFire projects.
-As [discussed above](#big-picture), ArrayFire ships with a series of CMake scripts to make finding and using our library easy.
+As [discussed above](#big-picture-osx), ArrayFire ships with a series of CMake scripts to make finding and using our library easy.

 First create a file called `CMakeLists.txt` in your project directory: